LJC’s unique guide to vinyl record photography

 After a bit of practice, the whole thing takes just three or four minutes, making maximum use of presets, photoshop scripts, shortcuts, and LJC know how.

 That’s great for the web, LJC, but what if I’m shooting for print medium?

-Simples.
 Web pictures are satisfactory generally at a standard 72 dots per inch in jpg.
 Small file size, good load speed, acceptable detail sharpness.
-Print/press is much hungrier, 300 dots per inch or more.
+Print/press is much hungrier, 300 dots per inch or more, 30cm height, lossless format TIFF.
 No jpg compression, shoot in RAW, output to TIFF lossless 32-bit to save image data in CMYK colour space used in presses.
-Massive file sizes but that is what print quality is about. .
+Massive file sizes – around 50mb for one cover shot, but that is what print quality is about. .
 All other processes are the same, except you may want to add a little sharpening in the final stage of RAW processing.
 That’s basically what I did in supplying many photos for the Thames and Hudson Blue Note 75 book.

 ADDING THE MUSIC

 Don’t forget the music!.
 In the early days I used a really budget solution, the Numark USB PC01 portable DJ type turntable with EZ conversion software to MP3 (at 160 kbps), with I-Tunes as library storage.